arista-eosplus/ansible-eos-bridging/README.md

 Bridging Role for EOS
 =====================

-The arista.eos-bridging role creates an abstraction for common layer 2 bridging configuration.
+Test XXX The arista.eos-bridging role creates an abstraction for common layer 2 bridging configuration.
 This means that you do not need to write any ansible tasks.
 Simply create an object that matches the requirements below and this role will ingest that object and perform the necessary configuration.